janezd/orange-lecture-notes-web/public/chapters/ds-classification/040-cheating/index.md

 Most unusual.
 Despite shuffling all the classes, which destroyed any connection between features and the class variable, about 80\% of predictions were still correct.

 Can we further improve accuracy on the shuffled data?
-Let us try to change some properties of the induced trees: in the \widget{Tree} widget, disable all early stopping criteria.
+Let us try to change some properties of the induced trees: in the \widget\{Tree} widget, disable all early stopping criteria.

 ![](early-stopping.png)

 Wow, almost no mistakes now, the accuracy of predictions is nearly 99%.
 How is this possible?
 On a class-randomized data set?
-To find the answer to this riddle, open the \widget{Tree Viewer} and check out the tree.
+To find the answer to this riddle, open the \widget\{Tree Viewer} and check out the tree.
 How many nodes does it have?
 Are there many data instances in the leaf nodes?

 ![](overfitted-tree.png)